reidrac/pyglet-obj-batch/README.md

 I think the original source is in the public domain, so I keep the same license for this version.

+This code has been contributed to pyglet and it can be found on `contrib/` directory of pyglet's distribution.

 The example model is licensed CC BY-NC 3.0.

 Juan J. Martinez <jjm@usebox.net>